openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Parameter 37: Thermostat Minimum On/Off Interval

 Minimum On/Off interval in seconds
-This configuration defines the minimum interval the controlled Thermostat Relays will be ON and OFF.
+<p&gtThis configuration defines the minimum interval the controlled Thermostat Relays will be ON and OFF.
 This is a feature intended to avoid turning control relays ON and OFF too frequently, which should insure a better lifetime of controlled relays.
 The default value is 5 minutes, which is OK for most electrical heating control.
-If used to control Water based heating, the value MUST be adjusted in accordance with the manufacturers specifications.
+If used to control Water based heating, the value MUST be adjusted in accordance with the manufacturers specifications.</p&gt
 Values in the range 60 to 32767 may be set.

 The manufacturer defined default value is ```300```.